kaminiwalunj/mslearn-fabric/Instructions/Labs/overviewpage.md

 ## Objective

-This lab is designed to give learners hands-on experience with data management and analysis using Microsoft Fabric.
-Learners will enhance their proficiency in data integration, transformation, storage, and analysis by utilizing the advanced tools and features offered by Microsoft Fabric.

-Participants will learn:
+By the end of this lab, you will learn:

-1. **Creating and Ingesting Data with a Microsoft Fabric Lakehouse**: This hands-on exercise guides through setting up a Microsoft Fabric workspace and configuring a Lakehouse for scalable storage.
+- **Creating and Ingesting Data with a Microsoft Fabric Lakehouse**: This hands-on exercise guides through setting up a Microsoft Fabric workspace and configuring a Lakehouse for scalable storage.
 You will ingest data from various sources, convert files into structured tables, and apply SQL queries for data manipulation and analysis.
 Participants will also use Power Query for advanced data transformations and create insightful reports with Power BI to effectively visualize and share their findings.

-2. **Analyze data in a Data Warehouse**: This hands-on exercise involves creating a workspace and setting up a Data Warehouse.
+- **Analyze data in a Data Warehouse**: This hands-on exercise involves creating a workspace and setting up a Data Warehouse.
 You will create tables and insert data, then define a data model for structured analysis.
 You will learn to query the Data Warehouse tables and create views for efficient data retrieval and reporting.
 Participants will enhance their skills in managing and analyzing data within a Data Warehouse environment.

 ## Prerequisites